-Injury and scene reconstruction is a must as the investigator gains "explicit knowledge” of the series of events that surround the commission of the abuse using deductive and inductive reasoning, physical evidence, and scientific methods to determine how the injury occurred.
-This workshop will provide investigators with a better understanding of injury and scene reconstruction and some simple, but effective, tools to use such as injury and scene photography, video, play-dough reconstruction, dolls, and other non-traditional means to help recreate and determine the possible cause of injury.
+Injury and scene reconstruction is a must as the investigator gains "explicit knowledge” of the series of events that surround the commission of the abuse, using deductive and inductive reasoning, physical evidence, and scientific methods to determine how the injury occurred.
+This workshop will provide investigators with a better understanding of injury and scene reconstruction, as well as providing some simple but effective tools to use — such as injury and scene photography, video, Play-Doh reconstruction, dolls, and other non-traditional means to help recreate and determine the possible cause of injury.

 Scalds, Scorches and Splashes: Burn Injuries in Children

 The lecture will review the medical aspects of pediatric burn injuries -- including the classic forced immersion burns, accidental spills, and unusual burn injuries.
 Topics such as mechanism of injury, medical evidence as it pertains to abusive burns, and treatment of burn injuries will be discussed.
 The lecture will be given from the perspective of a child abuse pediatrician with a target audience of investigators and prosecutors.

 A Multi-Disciplinary Approach to Child Abuse Prevention: What’s Happening in Oregon Law and Practice?

 Sally Blackwood, MA, LPC, Amber Kroeker, MPH, CPST, and Sara Taggart, MPA, RYT